du2x/pystro/README.md

 [![Join the chat at https://gitter.im/du2x/smartlunch](https://badges.gitter.im/du2x/smartlunch.svg)](https://gitter.im/du2x/smartlunch?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Smartlunch is a **simple** and easy to use and to extend restaurant api and webapp, designed specially for small restaurants that serves **lunch** - there are (will be) two functions that stands out in this context: Subscription and requesting for lunch plate preparation before arriving (for customers in a hurry).
+Smartlunch is a **simple** and easy to use and to extend api for restaurant managements apps.

 It is written in Flask, following the principles SOLID, KISS, YAGNI, DRY and Flask specific best practices, taking [miguelgrinberg](https://github.com/miguelgrinberg) as one of the main references.
 We also follow pep8 style guide.